Ballade No. 1 (Chopin)

 The Ballade No. 1 in G minor, Op.
 23 is a ballade for solo piano by Frédéric Chopin.
-Completed in 1835, it is one of Chopin's most popular works.
+Completed in 1835, it is one of Chopin's greatest and most popular works.
 A typical performance lasts nine to ten minutes.

 History

 The ballade dates to sketches Chopin made in 1831, during his eight-month stay in Vienna.
 It was completed in 1835 after his move to Paris, where he dedicated it to Baron Nathaniel von Stockhausen, the Hanoverian ambassador to France.